world-class/REPL/software/README.md

 - :cloud: [Mr. Data Converter](http://shancarter.github.io/mr-data-converter/) - *"I will convert your Excel data into one of several web-friendly formats, including HTML, JSON and XML."*

 ### Data storage & syncronization
-- :cloud: [Dropbox](https://www.dropbox.com/) (Windows, MacOS, Linux) - **2GB Free**. *"Dropbox is a file hosting service operated by the American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software."* ([from Wikipedia](https://en.wikipedia.org/wiki/Dropbox_%28service%29)
+- :cloud: [Dropbox](https://www.dropbox.com/) (Windows, macOS, Linux) - **2GB Free**. *"Dropbox is a file hosting service operated by the American company Dropbox, Inc., headquartered in San Francisco, California, that offers cloud storage, file synchronization, personal cloud, and client software."* ([from Wikipedia](https://en.wikipedia.org/wiki/Dropbox_%28service%29)
-- :cloud: [Google Drive](https://www.google.com/drive/) (Windows, MacOS, officially) - **15GB Free**. *"Google Drive is a file storage and synchronization service developed by Google. [...]
+- :cloud: [Google Drive](https://www.google.com/drive/) (Windows, macOS, officially) - **15GB Free**. *"Google Drive is a file storage and synchronization service developed by Google. [...]
 Google Drive allows users to store files on their servers, synchronize files across devices, and share files."* ([from Wikipedia](https://en.wikipedia.org/wiki/Google_Drive))
-- :cloud: [pCloud](https://www.pcloud.com/) (Windows, MacOS, Linux) - **10GB Free**. *"pCloud is the secure cloud storage, where you can store, share and work on all your files.
+- :cloud: [pCloud](https://www.pcloud.com/) (Windows, macOS, Linux) - **10GB Free**. *"pCloud is the secure cloud storage, where you can store, share and work on all your files.
 You can access them on any device, anywhere you go!"*

 ### Desktop publishing
-- :star: [Scribus](https://www.scribus.net/) (Windows, MacOS, Linux) - *One of the premier Open Source desktop applications.*
+- :star: [Scribus](https://www.scribus.net/) (Windows, macOS, Linux) - *One of the premier Open Source desktop applications.*

 ### Ebook readers
-- :star: [Calibre](https://calibre-ebook.com/) (Windows, MacOS, Linux)
+- :star: [Calibre](https://calibre-ebook.com/) (Windows, macOS, Linux)
-- [Kindle](https://www.amazon.com/kindle-dbs/fd/kcp) (Windows, MacOS, Android, iOS)
+- [Kindle](https://www.amazon.com/kindle-dbs/fd/kcp) (Windows, macOS, Android, iOS)
-- :cloud: [Kindle Cloud Reader](https://read.amazon.com/) (Windows, MacOS, Linux)
+- :cloud: [Kindle Cloud Reader](https://read.amazon.com/) (Windows, macOS, Linux)

 ### Format checker & validator
 - :cloud: [JSONLint](https://jsonlint.com/) - *"JSONLint is a validator and reformatter for JSON, a lightweight data-interchange format.
 Copy and paste, directly type, or input a URL in the editor above and let JSONLint tidy and validate your messy JSON code."*